-Publishing revenue is primarily comprised of banner and real estate classified on The Dallas Morning News' website dallasnews.com, online employment and obituary classified advertising on third-party websites sold under a print/digital bundle package and sales of online automotive classifieds on the cars.com platform.
+Digital Publishing revenue is primarily comprised of banner and real estate classified advertising on The Dallas Morning News' website dallasnews.com, online employment and obituary classified advertising on third-party websites sold under a print/digital bundle package and sales of online automotive classifieds on the cars.com platform.
 Revenue decreased primarily due to the adoption of the new revenue guidance; see Note 1 - Basis of Presentation and Recently Issued Accounting Standards.
+Under the new revenue guidance, digital advertising on third-party websites, where the Company acts as an agent, is recorded net.
+Prior to adoption, such revenue was generally recorded gross.